North Business College Complex

 - How to interpret and communicate data analysis

-The courses listed below are designed around a fixed curriculum cohort based structure.
+The courses listed below are delivered as a full-time, fixed curriculum, cohort based program.
 Students will start in January (spring) and graduate the following December.

-- Computational Techniques for Large-Scale Data Analysis (CSE 891 3 cr) Emerging issues in big data (e.g., collection, warehousing, pre-processing and querying; mining, cluster analysis, association analytics; MapReduce, Hadoop; out-of-core, online, sampling-based, and approximate learning algorithms; model evaluation and applications, etc.).
+- Computational Techniques for Large-Scale Data Analysis (CSE 891a 3 cr) Emerging issues in big data (e.g., collection, warehousing, pre-processing and querying; mining, cluster analysis, association analytics; MapReduce, Hadoop; out-of-core, online, sampling-based, and approximate learning algorithms; model evaluation and applications, etc.).
+The following tools are used: Weka, Hadoop, Mahout, and the query languages: SQL/NoSQL, Pig and Hive.
 Recommended background: CSE 231 OR CSE232 .

 - Communications Strategies for Analytics (MGT888 1 cr) Development of managerial level business communication skills focusing on oral and written formats.

-- Marketing Technology and Website Analytics (MKT829 3 cr) The collection and analysis of information from the web, including predicting future behavior, search engine optimization, landing page optimization, and mobile marketing and analytics.
-Online throughout the summer.
+- Web Analytics (MKT829 3 cr) The collection and analysis of information from the web, including predicting future behavior, search engine optimization, landing page optimization, and mobile marketing and analytics.
+Online throughout the summer with two in-person meetings in early May.

-- Internship or Practicum (3 cr) Corporate analytics project or internship designed to integrate strategic business understanding with analytical and modeling skills.
+- Internship or Practicum (ITM893 3 cr) Corporate analytics project or internship designed to integrate strategic business understanding with analytical and modeling skills.
 Manage project engagement with organization.
 10-12 weeks.

-- Data Mining (3 cr) Techniques and algorithms for knowledge discovery in databases, from data pre-processing and transformation to model validation and post-processing.
+- Data Mining (CSE 891b 3 cr) Techniques and algorithms for knowledge discovery in databases, from data pre-processing and transformation to model validation and post-processing.
+The following tools are used: Weka, Hadoop, Mahout, and the query languages: SQL/NoSQL, Pig and Hive.
 Recommended background: Programming skills in C, C++, Java, and Matlab.
 Basic knowledge in calculus, probability and statistics.

 - Capstone Project (ITM888 3 cr) Corporate practicum in the development and delivery of predictive data analysis for strategic decision making in organizations.
 Application of the principles and tools of analytics to real-world problems in R&D, marketing, supply chain, accounting, finance and human resources management.
 Development and presentation of analytical insights and recommendations.